 My morning walk felt different today.
-It’s the same feeling that overcomes me this same time each year.
+It’s the familiar feeling that overcomes me at this time each year.
 The seasons are changing.
 Summer is slowly slipping away.
 The hot days are reminders that summer is still technically with us, but the cool mornings signal something new around the corner, my favorite time of year — fall.

 And while all bundled up on this crisp morning walk, memories played in my mind — memories of changes in my life.
 Just as the seasons change, so do we.